Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: Formulation of the problem

-The energy eigenstates of $\hat{H}$ are expressed in the form $|N_0, N_S, F, F_z\rangle$ for $q=0$, where $N_S$ is the number of particles forming singlet pairs, $F$ is the total spin, and $F_z$ is the magnetic quantum number.
-The total number of particles is $N = N_0 + 2N_S$.
-The energy eigenvalue is given by \cite{Koashi}
+The energy eigenstates of $\hat{H}$ in Eq.~(\ref{HofSMA}) are expressed in the form $|N_0, N_S, F, F_z\rangle$ for $q=0$, where $N_S$ is the number of particles forming singlet pairs, {$N_0$ is the number of remaining particles, } $F$ is the total spin, and $F_z$ is the magnetic quantum number \cite{Koashi}. { The total number of particles is $N = N_0 + 2N_S$. } The energy eigenvalue is given by

 where $c_0, c_1$, and $c_2$ are defined as